dd6777/book-tracking/book-app/README.md

+//Read Me

+1. Install the project just by opening book-app folder in cmd prompt
+2. write npm install then enter to get all relevant dependancies
+3. write npm start to start the project.
+4. all state is managed on app.js
+5. Search is working fine
+6. as a begineer to js and react.
+I have created each and every function seperately its easy for a begineer to understand according to me.

+//auto genetated

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>